MetaVR Visuals in ANG Aerial Refueling Training Programs

 The BOSS is intended for squadron-level training to be co-located with operational KC-135 air refueling wings.
 The ANG will field the 17 BOSS systems at locations across the US where fully qualified boom operators at the ANG KC-135R flying units will use the BOSS for a complete training curriculum: initial qualification, difference qualification, certification, requalification, mission certification, and instructor upgrade training, and meet Aerial Refueling Airplane Simulator Qualification (ARASQ) standards.
 Mission-rehearsal DMO training will be through the ANG Distributed Training Operations Center (DTOC).

-As part of the delivery, MetaVR provided 4-meter CONUS++ 3D terrain enhanced with cultural lighting for all of the CONUS area.
+As part of the delivery of VRSG licenses to FAAC for the production run, MetaVR provided 4-meter CONUS++ 3D terrain enhanced with cultural lighting for all of the CONUS area.
 The terrain features cultural lights points that are geospecific to actual road networks.

 MicroBOSS desktop refueling simulator

 QuantaDyn is using 25 MetaVR visual systems (game-level ruggedized rackmount PCs loaded with VRSG licenses) in its production Micro Boom Operator Simulation System (MicroBOSS) for training KC-135R boom operators at 17 ANG sites.

 The MicroBOSS is a desktop training system which uses a computer-generated receiver aircraft to train boom operators in refuel procedures.
 The VRSG systems replace Quantum3D visual systems that have been used up to now in the boom operator trainer prototype.